 Sweatpants and Sweat Shorts

 Once again, save them for the gym or taking your dog out for a walk – if you really must wear them.
 But the office isn’t your living-room and giving the mental image of you chilling on your couch being lazy is the last thing you want in a work environment – unless you’re a personal trainer, or a rapper, of course.

 How to Dress for Summer

 With the summer fashion don’ts now out of the way we can finally take a closer look at some men’s fashion tips for summer.
 The aim here is to be functional whilst keeping it cool, quite literally as well.

 Finding the right sunglasses to suit your feature is vital.
 Even thought you might use them for two or three months of the year, having the perfect pair of sunglasses is a great investment and it does make one hell of a difference.
 These classic Ray-Ban sunglasses are famous for looking good on basically anyone but you can experiment with different frames until you find the best one for you.

 T-Shirts are one of the best ways to keep cool during summer.
-You can play around with colours but beware of bright or dark colours such as red, green and dark blues to keep those terrible sweat marks from being on display.
-Beware of fitted t-shirts as they will contribute to making you feel warmer, choose a relaxed and flowy fit instead.
+You can play around with colours to create a summery look but beware of the dreaded sweat patches, if you know you can handle it a bright coloured T-shirt will channel the summer vibes.
+However if the weather is unbelievably hot beware of fitted t-shirts as they will contribute to making you feel warmer and show off sweat patches very easily, so choose a relaxed and flowy fit instead.

 White and Washed Jeans